In a previous article, we examined the origins of Black Lives Matter and how the movement ties into Liberation Theology and Black Liberation Theology.

 Cullors has the distinction of being trained as an activist by Eric Mann of the domestic terrorist group, Weather Underground Organization which bombed a building in Greenwich, NY, the U.S. Capitol building, The U.S. State Department building and the Pentagon during the late 1960’s and early 1970’s.
 Mann also runs the Labor/ Community Strategies Center.

-DPN, like BAJI, is also associated with the socialist and Marxist-Leninist group,the Freedom Road Socialist Organization (FRSO).
+DPN, like BAJI, is also associated with the socialist and Marxist-Leninist group, the Freedom Road Socialist Organization (FRSO).
 DPN’s website says they are a “Community Partners Project”, which is a 501(c)3 with over $35 million in assets.
-Community Partners basically acts like a business manager for non-profit organizations and handles donations and grants.
+Community Partners basically acts as a business manager for non-profit organizations and handles donations and grants.
 It’s an easy and legal way for outfits like DPN to obscure their donation levels from the public.

 This has been a basic overview of these women, with key points about who they are and what drives them.